wpswings/woo-gift-cards-lite/readme.txt

 = How many default templates are available in the Ultimate Gift card plugin? = You get 4 default gift card templates with the plugin.
 You can also customize those templates according to your requirements.

-= Can we restrict the categories for the use of a gift card? = Yes.
+= Can we restrict the categories for the use of gift card? = Yes.
 In the Product Settings of the plugin, you can exclude the categories to restrict customers from buying any product from that category through gift cards.
 Along with the category, you can also exclude Sale items and a specific product.

 = Can the admin customize Gift card email templates? =